kentsommer/keras-inceptionV4/README.md

 # News
 2/3/2017:

-1) This now fully supports both the Theano and Tensorflow backends!
+1. This now fully supports both the Theano and Tensorflow backends!
 This means you can use whatever dim ordering you like as well as picking the backend you prefer!
 All of the following will output the same thing:
-  a) tf_dim + Tensorflow
+  * tf_dim + Tensorflow
-  b) th_dim + Tensorflow
+  * th_dim + Tensorflow
-  c) th_dim + Theano
+  * th_dim + Theano
-  d) tf_dim + Theano
+  * tf_dim + Theano

-2) Weights no longer have to be downloaded manually!
+2. Weights no longer have to be downloaded manually!
 Simply run the evaluate script and the correct weights will be downloaded automatically!

 # Keras Inception-V4
 Keras implementation of Google's inception v4 model with ported weights!